 |Ian McEuen- Fort Worth Opera Studio Tenor|

-This fall, tenor Ian McEuen is beginning his first year as a Studio Artist with Fort Worth Opera, where he made his professional operatic debut as Alpheus in the 2012 Festival production of Mark Adamo's Lysistrata.
-In the 2013 Fort Worth Opera Festival, he will perform the Dance Master in Ariadne auf Naxos and cover Tonio in The Daughter of the Regiment.
-An alumnus of the University of Cincinnati's College-Conservatory of Music, Mr. McEuen most recently appeared there as Don Ottavio in Don Giovanni and the Evangelist in an innovative staged production of Bach's St. Matthew Passion.
-Other oratorio credits include the tenor soloist in Orff's Carmina Burana at CCM and the Chicago Symphony Center, the tenor soloist in Handel's Messiah with the Cincinnati Boys choir and Carnegie Mellon University, and Uriel in Haydn's Creation with Carnegie Mellon.
-Also a lover of art song and chamber music, Mr. McEuen recently received a Stern Fellowship at SongFest, where he collaborated with composers Jake Heggie, John Musto, William Bolcom, Libby Larsen, Martin Katz, and Graham Johnson.
+Tenor Ian McEuen is beginning his second year as a Studio Artist with Fort Worth Opera, where he made his professional operatic debut as Alpheus in the 2012 Festival production of Mark Adamo's Lysistrata.
+In the 2013 Fort Worth Opera Festival, he performed the Dance Master in Ariadne auf Naxos, receiving critical acclaim for his performance, and in the 2014 Festival he will perform Padre Antonio Nuñez in With Blood, With Ink.
+An alumnus of the University of Cincinnati's College-Conservatory of Music, Ian appeared there as Don Ottavio in Don Giovanni and the Evangelist in an innovative staged production of Bach's St. Matthew Passion.
+Other oratorio credits include the tenor soloist in Orff's Carmina Burana at CCM and the Chicago Symphony Center, the tenor soloist in Handel's Messiah with the Cincinnati Boychoir and Carnegie Mellon University, and Uriel in Haydn's Creation with Carnegie Mellon.
+Also a lover of art song and chamber music, Ian received a Stern Fellowship at SongFest, where he collaborated with composers Jake Heggie, John Musto, William Bolcom, Libby Larsen, Martin Katz, and Graham Johnson.

 |Stephen Carey - Fort Worth Opera Principal Coach & Accompanist|

-Stephen Carey is in his first season with Fort Worth Opera.
-This past May, Mr. Carey completed his tenure of eleven seasons with Opera Memphis, where he was the assistant artistic director, director of the artist-in-residence program, chorus master, and principal pianist/vocal coach.
+Stephen Carey is beginning his second season with Fort Worth Opera.
+Prior to joining the company, Stephen completed his tenure of eleven seasons with Opera Memphis, where he was the assistant artistic director, director of the artist-in-residence program, chorus master, and principal pianist/vocal coach.
 In July, he finished his sixth season with the Utah Festival Opera, serving as cover conductor, chorus master, and as part of their coaching staff.
-Mr. Carey's conducting credits include The Barber of Seville with Mississippi Opera; a performance of the world premiere of Michael Ching's A Midsummer Night's Dream: Opera a cappella with Opera Memphis; The Barber of Seville and Annie with Ash Lawn Opera; and cover conductor for The Barber of Seville, La Traviata, Boris Godunov, and Don Giovanni with Utah Festival Opera.
-He has served on the artistic staffs of such summer programs as the American Institute of Musical Studies in Graz, Austria; Opera in the Ozarks; Ash Lawn Opera; Chautauqua Opera; and the Utah Festival Opera.
+Stephen's conducting credits include The Barber of Seville with Mississippi Opera; a performance of the world premiere of Michael Ching's A Midsummer Night's Dream: Opera a cappella with Opera Memphis; The Barber of Seville and Annie with Ash Lawn Opera; and cover conductor for The Barber of Seville, La Traviata, Boris Godunov, and Don Giovanni with Utah Festival Opera.
+He has served on the artistic staffs of summer programs such as the American Institute of Musical Studies in Graz, Austria; Opera in the Ozarks; Ash Lawn Opera; Chautauqua Opera; and the Utah Festival Opera.